jeff1evesque/opensearch-customization/README.md

 ## Initialize Dashboard

 While it's possible to fully automate the creation of visualizations, and likely subsequent attachment to desired dashboard(s), this codebase prefers a more minimalist approach.
 Specifically, any small change in a visualization can easily become many magnitudes complicated for automation.
-Rather, this codebase setups up a default Index Pattern if one does not exist for a specified Index.
+Rather, this codebase can setup up a default Index Pattern if one does not exist for a specified Index.
 Using the Index Pattern, an OpenSearch Dashboard is then created.
-The provided [`lambda.py`](https://github.com/jeff1evesque/opensearch_customization/blob/master/lambda.py) creates an empty dashboard by default:
+The provided [`lambda.py`](https://github.com/jeff1evesque/opensearch_customization/blob/master/lambda.py) creates an empty dashboard:

 ```python
 if initialize_dashboard: